 At the start of year 9 in school, all students were required to choose from a list of elective classes.
 The options were woodwork, metalwork or typing.
 Every other boy in my year 9 class chose woodwork or metalwork.
 I chose typing.
 (Something that sure came in handy with the advent of word processors and computers not long after!)

-Teams of investment professionals who spend their entire work day managing investment portfolios have an incredibly hard time beating the market.
+Teams of investment professionals who spend their entire workday managing investment portfolios have an incredibly hard time beating the market.
 If you want proof, take a moment to review the SPIVA® Australia Scorecard from Standard and Poors.
 It makes for troubling reading.

 Don’t get me wrong.
 Having a portfolio of direct shares feels good.
 There is a sense of comfort that comes from owning shares with which we are familiar – the banks, Wesfarmers, BHP.